 PCIe Versions Explained

-PCIe (Peripheral Component Interconnect Express) is the high-speed interface connecting your CPU to components like GPUs and SSDs.
-Understanding PCIe versions and lane counts is crucial for optimizing your PC's performance and ensuring compatibility with modern hardware.
+PCIe (Peripheral Component Interconnect Express) is a high-speed interface standard used to connect components like GPUs and SSDs to the motherboard.
+Understanding the different PCIe versions and lane counts is crucial for optimizing performance and compatibility in your PC build.

 Key takeaways